 A senior Democratic senator has expressed “grave concerns” about Caesars Entertainment’s efforts to promote sports betting on two college campuses that seemingly violate the marketing standards established by the industry’s own trade body.

-This expanded report tracks partnerships signed by casinos, sportsbook operators, tech providers, leagues and media companies since the U.S. Supreme Court ruling of May 2018 and surveys the market landscape for online sports betting and internet gaming in 22 key states, including Ohio, Arizona and Louisiana.
+This expanded report tracks partnerships signed by casinos, sportsbook operators, tech providers, leagues and media companies since the U.S. Supreme Court ruling of May 2018 and surveys the market landscape for online sports betting and internet gaming in 24 key states, including Ohio, Maryland and Massachusetts.

 This report outlines the current legal and regulatory framework for different forms of internet gambling at the federal and state level, provides analysis of recent legislative actions and identifies key bills and regulatory trends to watch in the coming months.

 Complementing VIXIO GamblingCompliance's monthly U.S. Sports Betting Tracker, this report provides high-level intelligence on the fast-growing U.S. markets for online casino gaming or iGaming and iLottery games based on VIXIO analysis of recent regulatory events and published market data, plus views from VIXIO analysts on key markets, legislative proposals and policy trends to watch in the coming months.

 Although sports betting continues to capture most of the headlines, the U.S. iGaming market has experienced phenomenal growth over the past 18 months, swiftly establishing the U.S. among the very largest online markets in the world.

 This monthly report details state-level and overall market trends in the fast-growing U.S. iGaming space.
 Online market shares by license holder and associated brand(s) feature alongside headline GGR, year-on-year growth and trailing-12-month trends by product category.